mzizi/trackit/README.md

   - Order creation and management of all sales
   - See graphs of for total revenue and a nifty dashboard for all analytics
   - Stripe checkout & webhooks
+- Tracking of all deliveries and matching to nearest physical store (pickup location).
+- Tracing and tracking of all items in a store.

 ### Prerequisites